fantauzzi/CarND-Advanced-Lane-Lines/README.md

 After interpolation, method `ImageProcessing.fit()` calls `LaneLine.check_reliability()` and `LaneLine.check_reliability_against()` to evaluate the goodness of the determined lane lines.
 Those two methods apply a number of criteria such as how many sliding windows were marked as bad match, the lane width, respective radius of curvature of the two lane lines.
 As a result, interpolated lane lines that don't pass the criteria are marked as unreliable.
 An unreliable lane line in a given frame is replaced by the same lane line in the previous frame.

-In order to smooth drawing of the result from frame to frame, method `LaneLine.fit()` weight averages the interpolated parabola with the one from the previous frame.
-More specifically, let `coefficients` be a Numpy array with the coefficients of the interpolated parabola, like `[a, b, c]` where `x=a*(y**2)+b*y+c`, and let `prev_coefficients` be the coefficients of the corresponding parabola from the previous frame, then `coefficients` is updated as:
+In order to smooth drawing of the result from frame to frame, method `LaneLine.fit()` weight averages the interpolated parabola with the one from previous frame.
+More specifically, let `coefficients` be a Numpy array with the interpolated parabola coefficients, like `[a, b, c]` where `x=a*(y**2)+b*y+c`, and let `prev_coefficients` be the coefficients of the corresponding parabola from the previous frame, then `coefficients` is updated as:

  `coefficients = (1-smoothing) * coefficients + smoothing * prev_coefficients`